10 Activities to Do With Your Furry Friends This Summer

 - Juno Beach Park in Juno Beach

-Note dogs must be leashed at some of these beaches.
+Note that dogs must be leashed at some of these beaches and you’re always responsible for picking up after them.
 Check the rules before you go.

 3. Spend the Day Driving Around